EVERYDAYNOMICS™

 Unit II: Keeping Wealth, Income and Jobs Local

-You’ll learn how to keep wealth, income and jobs within your local economy by understanding how local wealth and local demand are created.
-You’ll be able to identify local strengths as well as being able to identify local/regional market opportunities.
+You’ll learn how to keep wealth, income, and jobs within your local economy by understanding how local wealth and local demand are created.
+You’ll be able to identify local strengths and local/regional market opportunities.
 You’ll learn how cooperatives can create both individual and community wealth that sticks.
 Using local farms and food systems as the example, you will learn about supply chains, value chains, and location quotients.

 Module 5.
 Identifying Market Opportunities